 How is pH Measured?

-There are three methods normally used to monitor the quality of water.
-Mainly laboratory quality pH meter and electrode, pH “pocket pals,” and multi-parameter probes and color comparators/pH strips.
+Three methods are normally used to monitor the quality of water: a laboratory-quality pH meter and electrode, pH “pocket pals,” and multi-parameter probes and color comparators/pH strips.

 The pH meter and electrode offer the highest degree of accuracy and precision.
-It measures the electric potential, which is a function of the H+ activity in the sampled water.
-The calibration is accomplished using two buffer solutions.
-The URI Watershed Watch (URIWW) uses a pH meter and electrode to measure the pH of the lake and stream samples.
+They measure the electric potential, a function of the H+ activity in the sampled water.
+Two buffer solutions calibrate them.

-PH strips are dipped into water samples, and their color changes depending on the dipped sample's pH level.
-The changed color of the strip is then compared on a pH chart in which the pH level of the sample is determined.
+PH strips are dipped into water samples, and their color changes depending on the sample's pH level.
+The changed color of the strip is then compared on a pH chart, at which point the sample's pH level is determined.

 Common Water pH Levels